María Elisa Camargo: Career

 Camargo tried out for Colombia's version of The X Factor, El factor X in 2005.
 Under Jose Gaviria's direction, she entered the main program after several months of bootcamp and auditions.
 She played music by Shakira, David Bisbal, and Lara Fabian.

 Following El Factor X, Camargo made appearances on a number of RCN shows before being cast as Natalia in the telenovela Floricienta.
-She was cast as Mary Joy in the telenovela La Marca del Deseo (The Mark of Desire), starring Stephanie Cayo and Alfonso Baptista, after Floricienta.
-La Marca del Deseo, a program produced by RCN for Univision, was her debut appearance on American television.
+She was later cast as Mary Joy in the telenovela La Marca del Deseo (The Mark of Desire), starring Stephanie Cayo and Alfonso Baptista.
+The series, produced by RCN for Univision, was her debut appearance on American television.

-Alongside Dulce María, she took part in the 2009 version of Verano del '98 (Endless Summer), titled Verano de amor (Summer of Love), in which she portrays Isabella Roca, the antagonist of the narrative.
+Alongside Dulce María, she took part in the 2009 version of Verano del '98 (Endless Summer), titled Verano de amor (Summer of Love), in which she portrayed Isabella Roca, the antagonist of the narrative.
 In the film Hasta Que el Dinero Nos Separe (For Love or Money), she also portrayed Monica Ledesma.

-She played Kristel Ruiz y de Teresa Curiel, one of the antagonists in the 2010 telenovela Llena de Amor (Fill Me With Love), against Altair Jarabo and Azela Robinson.
+She played Kristel Ruiz y de Teresa Curiel, one of the antagonists in the 2010 telenovela Llena de Amor (Filled With Love), alongside Altair Jarabo and Azela Robinson.
 She played Patricia "Patricia Zorrilla" in the 2013 film Porque el Amor Manda (Because Love rules).

 She co-starred with Gregorio Pernia, Carolina Gaitán, Geraldine Zivic, Pedro Palacio, Indhira Serrano, Roberto Manrique, Norkys Batista in the Telemundo serial Flor Salvaje (Wild Flower) in 2011.

-In 2013, she portrayed "Natalie" in Beto Gomez-directed Mexican film Flying Low.
+In 2013, she portrayed Natalie in Beto Gomez-directed Mexican film Flying Low.

 She co-starred in the 2014 Telemundo telenovela En Otra Piel (Part of Me) as the protagonist alongside David Chocarro, Jorge Luis Pila, Vanessa Villela and Laura Flores.
-She was cast as the lead in Bajo el mismo cielo (Under the same sky), a Telemundo telenovela that also starred Gabriel Porras, Erika de la Rosa, Luis Ernesto Franco and Julio Bracho, in the 2015–2016 season.
+She was cast as the lead in Bajo el mismo cielo (Under the Same Sky), a Telemundo telenovela that also starred Gabriel Porras, Erika de la Rosa, Luis Ernesto Franco and Julio Bracho, in the 2015–2016 season.

-She starred in the Telemundo telenovela Bajo el Mismo Cielo between 2015–2016, which set a record for Telemundo by outperforming Univisión in the 9–pm primetime slot.
+She starred in the Telemundo telenovela Bajo el Mismo Cielo from 2015 to 2016, which set a record for Telemundo by outperforming Univisión in the 9 pm primetime slot.

 She sang live vocals while portraying the vallenato legend Patricia Teheran in the 2017 Caracol bio-series Tarde Lo Conoc.
-She and Roberto Manrique both appeared in the Ecuadorian movie Thin Walls.
+She appeared alongside Roberto Manrique in the Ecuadorian film Thin Walls.

 In 2018, she starred as Isabel Garcia, the wife of aspiring drug king Nacho Montero, in Telemundo's superseries El Barón.
 She additionally took part in the HBO Access short film Unimundo.

-In 2019, In Caribbean Cinemas/Bou Group film Los Leones, she costarred with Ozuna and Clarissa Molina as "Elvira," the deranged psychologist.
-Additionally, she won her first American part as Marisol Rooker in the HBO/Cinemax Warrior guest appearance.
+In 2019, she co-starred as Elvira, a deranged psychologist, in the Caribbean Cinemas/Bou Group film Los Leones, alongside Ozuna and Clarissa Molina.
+Additionally, she secured her first American role as Marisol Rooker in a guest appearance on the HBO/Cinemax series Warrior.

-She portrayed "Valeria Garza" also known as "El Sin Nombre" in the 2022 video game Call of Duty: Modern Warfare II.
-Her character is a Mexican drug lord and the head of the Las Almas Cartel.
+She portrayed Valeria Garza also known as "El Sin Nombre" in the 2022 video game Call of Duty: Modern Warfare II.
+Her character is a Mexican drug lord and the head of the Las Almas Cartel doing business with Iranian terrorists.